 The mimosa is an old classic and is usually made with equal parts of orange juice and champagne.
 Some might say don’t mess with a classic but I think it is time for a little twist.
 This recipe for blood orange mimosa is slightly sweetened with thyme-honey syrup and topped off with blood orange juice which makes a fresh combination of herbal, tart, and sweet.

 Yes, a blood orange mimosa recipe in the midst of winter sounds a bit out-of-time and not appropriate for snow and ice.
-That’s exactly my dilemma I am ready for the cold and would rather post my favorite mulled wine recipe also it seams like we just part ways with our Christmas tree.
-However it’s low in the 70s F outside, some folks are wearing shorts and it feels very much like spring.
-I hope I didn’t give you the impression I don’t like spring because that would be just wrong.
+That’s exactly my dilemma I am ready for the cold and would rather post my favorite mulled wine recipe also it seems like we just part ways with our Christmas tree.
+However, it’s low in the 70s F outside, some folks are wearing shorts and it feels very much like spring.
 Just to be clear I am not whining about this beautiful weather and this would be foolish.
 Last weekend I pulled out my hammock and spend hours reading and enjoying the sunshine.
 For sure there had been a blood orange mimosa for hydration, vitamin c and because it’s Sunday and they taste so good.
 There!
 I can adapt just fine… On the other hand, the blood orange season is rather short and we get to make the best out of it as long as we can get them.
 Now is the time for a blood orange mimosa!

 blood orange mimosa with thyme-honey-syrup